-Katherine Bruce-Lockhart is an Assistant Professor in History at the University of Waterloo.
+Katherine Bruce-Lockhart (she/her) is an Assistant Professor in History at the University of Waterloo.
 Previously, she was a SSHRC/CHCI Postdoctoral Fellow at the Jackman Humanities Institute and the Department of Historical Studies at the University of Toronto Mississauga.
+She received her PhD from the University of Cambridge, where she was a Gates Scholar.